 Training: Mostly self-taught.
 Foundation Year at Kent Institute of Art and Design, Canterbury; two years at Hereford College of Art and Design.

 Emily began working as a sculptor in a converted potting shed at Worth Plant Centre near Deal, Kent, in the summer of 2001.
-Since then she has moved to a new workshop near Deal, Kent.
+Since then she has moved to a new workshop near Dover, Kent (please note: NOT the address shown on Google, which is out of date and will not respond to corrections!).

 She uses recycled scrap copper – mostly old hot-water cylinders, pipe, wire from industrial uses, and sheet copper from (for example) the roof of Chilham Castle when it was re-covered in 2003.